Proteins are the most abundant organic molecules of the living system are commonly known as the building blocks of the body.

 All proteins are polymers of amino acids which are linked together by the peptide bond which is formed between the amino group of one amino acid and the carboxyl group of another amino acid.

 Although about 700 amino acids occur in nature but only 20 of them are abundant in the human body.

 FUNCTIONS OF PROTEIN

-⇒ Proteins help in growth and repair of body tissues.
+⇒ Protein help in growth and repair of body tissues.

 ⇒ There are various hormones which are made up of proteins, for example, Insulin.

-⇒ Proteins also provide energy (1 gram of protein gives 3.9 kilocalories).
+⇒ Protein also provide energy (1 gram of protein gives 3.9 kilocalories).

-⇒ Proteins are required for various body processes like nutrients transport and muscle contraction.
+⇒ Protein are required for various body processes like nutrients transport and muscle contraction.

 ⇒ They keep skin hair and nails healthy.

 ⇒ The help in protecting our body from antigen by forming antibodies.